1. What are Cookies?

 Many websites are running more cookies than they even realize, making cookie compliance, as well as data protection, difficult business.

 Figuring out which cookies your site uses isn’t always easy.
-Use our free cookie scan to discover all the cookies your website uses, and which categories they fall under.
+Use our free cookie scan and cookie consent manager to discover all the cookies your website uses, and which categories they fall under.

 Not only should you make an effort to discover which cookies you use, but you should then classify those cookies by their purpose (take, for example, the six main cookie categories we mentioned above).
 Organizing your cookies by the purposes they serve is essential to completing the following two steps.